 But as more and more users increasingly rely on apps for everything from shopping to fitness, health tracking, and nearly every other aspect of day-to-day life, the App Store has become an incredibly crowded marketplace.
 Brands can no longer rely on organic search results alone.
 Embracing Apple Search Ads search results campaigns, which appear at the top of search results are a great way to attract new users and best your competitors.

 If you’ve ever asked what are Apple Search Ads, here’s everything you need to know:

 What are Apple Search Ads?

-Apple Search Ads generally appear at the top of the search results page and look like regular search results, save for their light blue background.
+Apple Search Ads generally appear at the top of the search results page.
 There are two different ways for marketers to manage their mobile app ad campaigns within Apple Search Ads: